 13. Leave It Better Than You Found It

-There’s nothing worse than arriving at a site that’s littered with cigarette butts, candy wrappers, bottle caps, pull tabs or trash in the fire pit.
-Just because you may have been assigned a dirty site, doesn’t mean you should leave it the same way.
+This is perhaps the most important piece of campground etiquette.
+There’s nothing worse than arriving at a site that’s littered with cigarette butts, candy wrappers, bottle caps, pull tabs, or trash in the fire pit.
+And just because you may have been assigned a dirty site, doesn’t mean you should leave it the same way.

-Clean out your firepits prior to leaving.
-Please don’t leave “this” for the camp host or campground staff to clean.
+Also, be sure to clean out your fire pits prior to leaving.
+Please don’t leave this for the camp host or campground staff to clean.

 Be good stewards.
 Clean and patrol your site before leaving.
 If you brought it, take it with you.
 Leave only your footprints.